 Sounds simple, doesn’t it?

 And yet, it’s probably the toughest part of building your brand.
 Because it has to be short, memorable, relevant, distinctive and also unite and bring people together at the same time.
 That’s quite a chunky old challenge for mere words.

 Short and memorable

-Part of the challenge in getting to your brand essence is that it forces you to make choices.
-One of the best pieces of wisdom we ever heard, was from a HR manager who was also a parent.
-She used to tell her kids, you can do anything you want, but you cannot do everything.
-And when you go through the process of defining your brand essence, you have to write in such a way that it picks the one thing you stand for.
-What is it you do?
+Part of the challenge to define your short and memorable brand essence is it forces you to make choices.
+One of our favourite pieces of wisdom came from a colleague who used to tell her kids, you can do anything you want.
+But you can’t do everything you want.

 Relevant and distinctive